jeremy-jarvis/applitools-demo/set-up-node-and-npm.md

 ## Install Node and NPM

-There are two primary ways to install Node: Either using a Node version manager ("NVM" for short), or by simply using a Node installer.
+There are two primary ways to install Node: Either using a Node version manager, or by installing Node directly using an installer.

-### Node Version Manager (NVM)
+### Node Version Manager

 I have found that developers who are experienced with Node often appreciate the benefits of using a Node version manager.
-It makes it easy to install, upgrade, and switch between Node versions.
-This is really handy when you are working on two different web apps that are using different Node versions.
+They make it easy to install, upgrade, and switch between Node versions.
+This is really handy when you are working on two different web apps that are using different versions of Node.
 Also, the NPM documentation recommends using a Node version manager instead of a Node installer, so they are worth a look.

+It can be confusing if someone just tells you to "install NVM" because there are a few such Node version managers around, including one named "nvm".

 For Windows, I have used [nvm-windows](https://github.com/coreybutler/nvm-windows).
 There are [additional options](https://docs.npmjs.com/cli/v6/configuring-npm/install#using-a-node-version-manager-to-install-node-js-and-npm) for Windows, macOS, and Linux.

 ### Node Installer

-Alternatively, If you just want to try out Node and don't want to fuss with a Node version manager, then you can install Node directly.
+Alternatively, If you just want to try out Node and don't want to use a Node version manager, then you can install Node directly.
 This has worked fine for me on Windows.
-It isn't as easy to switch or upgrade Node versions, compared to using a Node version manager, but it can get you up and running with a recent version of Node.
+It isn't as easy when you want to switch or upgrade Node versions, but it can get you up and running with a recent version of Node.

 If you have Windows or macOS, you can [download a Node installer here](https://nodejs.org/en/).
 Note: NPM will be installed by the Node installer.